 Some of the biggest names in the UK window industry include Safestyle, Everest, Anglian and Zenith.

 uPVC is a much utilised material in the construction of windows and doors, favoured for its value for money, low maintenance, excellent insulating properties and modern, clean aesthetics.
 An easier material to maintain compared to metal and wood, uPVC windows … Continue reading

 Developments in window technology has enabled homeowners who prefer the traditional charm and elegance of traditional timber framed sash windows to finally take advantage of the benefits uPVC windows have to offer.
 Sash window are a typical feature of English … Continue reading

 Although there are obvious benefits to sash uPVC windows, for many homeowners – particularly those who are passionate about maintaining a period property’s character – traditional wooden sash windows are a quintessential feature.
 And that despite their advantages, replacing traditional … Continue reading

 Secondary glazing involves the installation of new, fully independent secondary window frames on the room side of the existing or primary window.
 An aluminium outer frame will be joined to a hardwood surround which is then attached to the existing primary … Continue reading

-Velux windows are those positioned in the roof of a property and have become very popular in loft conversions.
-Often referred to as a skylight or roof window, there are Velux windows that fit both flat and sloping roofs and … Continue reading
+Positioned in the roof of a property, Velux windows are very popular in loft conversions.
+Often referred to as a skylight or roof window, there are Velux windows that fit both flat and sloping roofs and they come in a … Continue reading